 Zegers, H. & Verheyen, E. (2018).
 BASICS and Essencing as a Positive Psychology Clinical Intervention.
 Positive Clinical Psychology: An International Perspective.
 Issue 1, Fall 2018.

 Abstract: Clients sometimes report having too many activities and/or too much ‘stuff.’
 This problem is addressed in an intervention called ‘Essencing.’
 Essencing is a concept that emerged from an international empirical research into experienced ‘voluntary simplifiers.’
 As an intervention, Essencing has already been pilot tested in culturally diverse psychotherapy and counseling settings.
-In this article, we first succinctly describe its underlying BASICS model and its links with positive psychology.
+In this article, we first succinctly describe its underlying BASICS Therapy model and its links with positive psychology.
 Then we give a short step-by-step description of the intervention.
 We conclude with a case study illustrating the practical use of the Essencing intervention.
 This intervention was a finalist in IPPA’s Clinical Division’s first Avant-garde Positive Psychology Clinical Interventions Competition at the fifth World Congress on Positive Psychology.